 The two main wheels of the landing gear retract into the engine nacelles while the nose wheel pulls up into the crew nacelle just below the pilot.
 Operated by hydraulic pressure, all three retract aft.
 Similar in design to the main wheels, the nose gear is equipped with a swivel and shimmy damper.
 The rear wheels are of single-leg, half-fork, full-cantilever type.
 They are equipped with Bendix shock struts consisting of a cylinder and piston interconnected by forged chrome-molybdenum steel torsion links.
 Shock absorption is provided by air and oil.
 Landing loads are transmitted through the shock strut to the side thrust brace, two trunnions, a downlock and the main supports Two steel castings support the main gear, one on each side of the nacelle.
 The nose wheel is supported by brackets and is hinged on trunnion pins which pass through bearings and into the trunnion structure.
 The nose gear is held in an extended position by a folding drag link.
-Main wheels are drop-center Goodyear operated by disc-type, hydraulic brakes and carry 45.2" smooth contour type, 12 ply, 15.50-20 casings.
-Inner tubes are dual-sealed type, tread is 17' .69".
-Nose wheel tire is 33" 8-ply, smooth contour type.
+Main wheels are drop-center Goodyear operated by disc-type, hydraulic brakes and carry 45.2 in smooth contour type, 12-ply, 15.50-20 casings.
+Inner tubes are dual-sealed type, tread is 17 ft .69 in.
+Nose wheel tire is 33-in 8-ply, smooth contour type.

 Four self-sealing fuel tanks are built into the wings.
 Total capacity of the permanent tanks is 630 US gal.
 Each outboard tank carries 200 gal and inboard 115 gal.
 Fuel can be used from any tank for either engine and fuel and oil tanks are filled from the top of the wing.
 An electrically operated two-speed booster pump supplies fuel to the engine-driven pumps in case of an emergency.
 Tanks are built with an inner liner resistant to aromatic fuels, in addition to a sealing material.
 In addition to the tanks and booster pumps the fuel system has one cross-flow valve, two strainers, two engine pumps and two electrically operated engine primers.
 Droppable fuel tanks with a capacity of 165 or 310 gallons are carried under each outer and inner wing panel.